“Well, that’s it.” I dropped my purse onto the leather sofa before slumping down into it. “I’m never getting laid again.”

 My drunk ass went to thoughts of a dick against my lips.

 I’ve got to be the horniest shit west of the Mississippi and dry as the damn Palm Desert just east of here.

 I groaned again, the lingering tequila in my belly quickly spiraling me into self-pity.
 “I’m so pathetic.”

-I sighed.
-“Wearing bandanas around my neck like some hipster-cowgirl is a phase,” I retorted. ”This is a fucking curse.”
+“Wearing bandanas around my neck like some sorta hipster-cowgirl is a phase,” I retorted with a sigh. ”This is a fucking curse.”

 “Ugh, don’t remind me—”